Fianna Fáil: History

 Fianna Fáil was founded by Éamon de Valera, a former leader of Sinn Féin.
 The previous year, de Valera proposed a motion calling for elected members to be allowed to take their seats in Dáil Éireann if and when the controversial Oath of Allegiance was removed.
 It failed to pass at the Sinn Féin Ard Fheis, leading de Valera and a number of other members, including most of Sinn Féin's parliamentary talent, to split from Sinn Féin.
 His new party adopted its name on 2 April of the same year.
 While it was also opposed to the Treaty settlement, it rejected abstentionism, instead aiming to republicanise the Irish Free State from within.
 Fianna Fáil's platform of economic autarky had appeal among the farmers, working-class people and the poor, while alienating more affluent classes.
 It largely pre-empted voters of the aforementioned groups from the Labour Party (with its almost identical economic and social policy) following its entry into the Dáil in 1927.
 Fianna Fáil would go on to style themselves for several decades as "the real Labour Party".

 The split within Sinn Féin on the Anglo-Irish Treaty resulted in pro-Treaty and anti-Treaty Sinn Féin factions running in the 1922 general election.
 There was a clear victory for the pro-Treaty side, which went on to form Cumann na nGaedheal.
 Anti-Treaty Sinn Féin competed in the subsequent 1923 election as 'Republicans'.
 The split between what would become Fianna Fáil and Fine Gael possibly has deeper roots than the Treaty, however, and reflects a deeper tension within Irish nationalism that was obvious throughout the 19th century.
-There was a difference between constitutional Irish nationalism and a more violent Gaelic nationalism, which in turn, according to genetic evidence, could be based on patterns of migration from as far back as the 12th century.
+There was a difference between constitutional Irish nationalism and a more violent Gaelic nationalism, which in turn, according to a study of political representatives' surnames, could be based on patterns of migration from as far back as the 12th century.